trendmicro/cloudone-container-security-helm/README.md

     least_privileged: true
 ```

+### Argo CD Uninstallation Guide

+For Argo CD deployments, we provide a cleanup script to help with the uninstallation process.
+We recommend running this script during or after uninstallation to ensure complete removal of all components.

+For detailed instructions on using the Argo CD cleanup script, please refer to the [Argo CD cleanup script documentation](./scripts/argocd-cleanup.md).

 ## Falco Version Matrix

 The following matrix shows the Falco version that is bundled with each Helm chart version: